 The Norsemen Restaurant is recognized for its fine European, Canadian and international cuisine.
 Treat yourself to outstanding game, seafood, steak and ribs in a historic lodge with stone fireplaces and a rare 'Old Muskoka' ambience.
-Or try our Monday night Bistro menu with gourmet pizzas, wings and ribs.
+Or try our Monday night Bistro menu with gourmet pizzas and our authentic charcoal BBQ featuring wings, ribs and pulled pork and chicken.
 The Norsemen has a reputation for great food and great times.
 Get off the beaten path, enjoy the lakeside view, and savour the superb cuisine.

 We have a fabulous menu of freshly prepared fine cuisine of the highest quality and presentation, at reasonable prices.
 Our wine list is carefully selected to offer a wide range of fine wines to compliment your meals.
 Perfect for people who want a hearty, quality and relaxing dinner after a hard day's work or play.

 Father´s DayTreat yourself on Fathers Day weekend Fri June 13 to Sunday June 15,featuring maple smoked baby back ribs with choice of garlic mash or baked potatoes and chard corn, or a hearty 12 ounce rib eye with red wine rosemary garlic reduction, choice of choice of garlic mash or baked potatoes and seasonal vegetables.
 Or perhaps, pickerel, duck, lamb, bison or anything else from our regular Norsemen menu -->